jimdavis1/Viral_Annotation/README.md

 # Viral Annotation
 This repo contains code and data for improving viral annotation.
 It currently covers the members of the *Paramyxoviridae* and the *Bunyavirales*.
-The overall goal is to create a very low-tech solution for calling viral proteins across entire viral families, and to cover cases where we do not have bespoke species-specific annotations.<br>
+The overall goal is to create a very low-tech solution for calling viral proteins across entire viral families, and to cover cases where we do not have bespoke species-specific annotations from VIGOR4.<br>

 This program is not intended to be used as a *de novo* protein or ORF discovery tool.
 It is designed to find proteins that we already know to exist.
 I will explain more about how it works below.

-## Covered viral families and genera
+## Covered viral taxa
 Aquaparamyxovirus<br>
 Arenaviridae<br>
 Ferlavirus<br>